d2gex/py_knights_arena/README.rst

 1.  ``board_map_before.txt``: the script dumps the matrix to a txt file for visual recognition of where each cell content has.
-2.  ``initial_state.json``: following the json format requirements, it too generate a json file with the satus of the board before the script is actually run
+2.  ``initial_state.json``: following the json format requirements, it too generate a json file with the satus of the board before the script is actually run.
 3.  ``board_map_after.txt``: same as ``board_map_before.txt`` but after running the script.
 4.  ``final_state.json``: same as ``initial_state.json`` with the board as a result of playing the game.

 Some notes about the visual mapping:

 a)  Although the length of the column are calculated on the fly to maximise the visual space the pretty-print feature
     is very basic.
-Just enough to help **functional testing**.
+Just enough to help further with **functional testing**.
 b)  ``drowned`` knights are not shown on the visual matrix as they are off the arena.
 However they do in the JSON file
-    as required
+    as required.
 c)  ``dead`` knights are still shown in uppercase in their corresponding cells.
 The json file reflects the status as
     required.
 d)  When a knight picks an item, the item is not shown on that cell on the visual matrix.
 It does as required in the